 As well as being great fun, a holiday on the piste can be tailored to a wide range of fitness levels and bring about CV, strength and coordination benefits.
 Leg strength is particularly key, and a week on the slopes can really tone up your legs and buttocks.

-The next level: Try offshore sailing on an ocean-going yacht, as this involves continual exercise that can test even the fittest person.
+The next level: Try offshore sailing on an ocean-going yacht, as this involves continual exercise that will test even the fittest person.

 Walking and trekking

 Walking is one of the best exercise disciplines available and has numerous benefits, including building CV fitness, building strength, improving coordination and protecting against osteoporosis.
 Additionally, if you’re carrying even a small rucksack through the day, you will be adding an upper-body-strength component too.